CadijaEmbalo/Tableau-/README.md

 # Tableau-
- 📊 Tableau Data Visualisation Project — Data Technician Bootcamp This project showcases a series of interactive Tableau dashboards created during my Data Technician Bootcamp.
-The dashboards focus on visualising retail, employment, and global health data, demonstrating my ability to turn raw datasets into clear, insightful, and interactive visual stories.

-🚀 Project Overview
-Throughout this project, I explored multiple datasets and built dashboards that highlight trends, comparisons, and key insights.
-The goal was to practice data storytelling, transforming complex information into visuals that are easy to understand and explore.
-The dashboards include:
+ 📊 Retail & Sales Analytics Dashboard — Tableau Project
+This project was created as part of a Data Technician Bootcamp, focusing on transforming raw retail and sales data into clear, interactive, and insight‑driven visualizations.
+The goal was to demonstrate strong analytical thinking, data storytelling, and proficiency with Tableau’s core features.

+🛠️ Skills Demonstrated
+🔍 Data Exploration & Cleaning
-• 	Employment trends and job change analysis
+• 	Preparing datasets for analysis
-• 	Retail and sales performance
-• 	Global health metrics
-• 	Life expectancy and demographic insights
+• 	Ensuring consistency, accuracy, and usability

- Skills Demonstrated
-🎛️ Interactive Dashboard Design

-• 	Filters
-• 	Slicers
-• 	Parameters
-• 	Highlight actions
-• 	Interactive tooltips

-🧮 Calculated Fields
-Used to create custom metrics, ratios, classifications, and logic-based fields that enhance the analytical depth of each dashboard.
-Examples include:
-• 	Growth calculations
-• 	Category grouping
-• 	KPI logic
-• 	Trend indicators
+• 	Structuring data for Tableau ingestion

-📈 Visualisation Techniques
+📈 Tableau Visualisation Techniques
-A variety of chart types were used to communicate insights effectively:
+• 	Interactive dashboards with dynamic navigation
+• 	Filters and slicers for user‑driven exploration
+• 	Calculated fields for KPIs, ratios, and custom metrics
+• 	Parameter controls to switch views and enhance flexibility

+📊 Chart Types Used
-• 	Bar charts for comparisons
+• 	Bar charts for product and category comparisons
-• 	Line charts for trends over time
+• 	Line charts for sales trends and seasonality
-• 	Pie charts for proportions
+• 	Pie charts for proportional breakdowns
 • 	Maps for geographic insights
-• 	Scatter plots for relationships
+• 	Scatter plots for relationship analysis
-• 	KPIs for high‑level summaries

-🗺️ Data Storytelling
+🎨 Data Storytelling
-Each dashboard was designed with a focus on:
-• 	Clear narrative flow
-• 	Intuitive layout
-• 	Meaningful colour choices
-• 	User‑friendly interactivity
-• 	Insight‑driven annotations
-The aim was not just to visualise data, but to tell a story that helps users understand patterns, trends, and key takeaways.
+The dashboard is structured to guide the viewer through a narrative:
+1. Overall performance — high‑level KPIs and trends
+2. What’s driving sales — top products, categories, and regions
+3. Customer insights — behaviour patterns and demographic breakdowns
+4. Opportunities & risks — areas for improvement and strategic focus Each visualization is intentionally chosen to highlight a specific insight, making the story clear, engaging, and actionable.

-📁 Files Included
+📁 Project Files
-This repository contains:
-• 	Tableau packaged workbooks ()
+• 	 — Tableau workbook
-• 	Supporting datasets ()
-• 	Multiple dashboards covering employment, retail, health, and demographic data

-🎯 Purpose of This Project
+• 	 — cleaned dataset used for analysis
+• 	 — exported dashboard screenshots
+• 	 — project documentation

+💡 Key Takeaways
-This project demonstrates my ability to:
+This project demonstrates the ability to:
-• 	Build professional, interactive dashboards
+• 	Build professional, interactive Tableau dashboards
+• 	Translate complex data into meaningful insights
-• 	Apply analytical thinking to real datasets
+• 	Apply analytical thinking to real‑world retail scenarios
-• 	Use Tableau to communicate insights visually
-• 	Support decision‑making through clear data storytelling
+• 	Communicate findings clearly through visual storytelling